Most event professionals agree that a virtual conference or event holds distinct advantages over an in-person event.

-Conference live streaming technology has come a long way since the glorified Zoom calls of March and early April 2020; attendees expect more than a choppy, poorly lit, and unrehearsed webinar.
+Conference live streaming technology has come a long way since the glorified Zoom calls of 2020.
+Attendees now expect virtual content to be as engaging as in-person presentations — or better.
 In an increasingly competitive online virtual event landscape, failing to captivate them with professional, polished live stream production means they might not be back next time.

 In this post, we’ll cover

-- The real cost of failing to invest in your virtual event production
+- The real cost of failing to invest in your virtual conference production

 - The benefits of a virtual event producer

-The Cost of Low Quality Live Stream Production
+The Cost of Low Quality Live Streams at a Virtual Conference

-According to recent EventMB research, engagement was ranked the highest challenge when it comes to virtual events and the inability to match onsite engagement value ranked among the highest frustrations with virtual event tech.
+According to recent EventMB research, engagement was ranked the highest challenge when it comes to virtual conferences; event planners also cited the inability to match onsite engagement value as one of their biggest frustrations with virtual event tech.
 Why is this such a problem?

 Streaming services like Netflix and educational series like TED Talks have set a high bar when it comes to consuming content online.
 Production quality makes it easier for people to pay attention and stay engaged.
 A virtual event on Zoom that consists of two poorly lit speakers in their living rooms talking to each other may as well be a podcast — at least then you can walk the dog.
 To host a successful virtual conference, planners must go out of their way to make sure they have top-notch streaming video quality, and that technical errors don’t cause people to tune out before they get anything of value out of the event.

 Virtual event competition.

-Virtual events need to be able to compete with both distractions at home and other events.
-The fact is that the virtual event marketplace has removed barriers to entry, and competition from other online content — much of which is free — is rising.
-Virtual event planners need to differentiate from the deluge of online content, and high-quality production is a key point of differentiation.
+Virtual events need to be able to compete with both distractions at home and the many other events available.
+The virtual event marketplace has removed barriers to entry, and competition from other online content — much of which is free — is rising.
+Virtual conference planners need to differentiate from the deluge of online content, and high-quality production is a key point of differentiation.

 Event brand credibility.